Last updated on July 24th, 2022 at 12:22 pm

 12. Splurge on a Special Dining Experience

-These were kind of deal-breakers for us.
-But if you’re in Polignano a Mare to celebrate a special occasion, perhaps you should treat yourselves to such an experience.
-If you feel like channelling your inner Great Gatsbys, keep in mind that Grotta Palazzese is also a luxury hotel with gorgeous views to the Adriatic Sea.
+If you’re in Polignano a Mare to celebrate a special occasion, perhaps you should treat yourselves to such an experience.
+If you feel like channelling your inner Great Gatsby, keep in mind that Hotel Grotta Palazzese also offers luxurious rooms with gorgeous views of the Adriatic Sea.

 Planning a trip to Polignano a Mare?